mehulagg/gitlab/doc/user/application_security/dast/index.md

 ["A Seismic Shift in Application Security"](https://about.gitlab.com/resources/whitepaper-seismic-shift-application-security/) whitepaper.

+You can use DAST to examine your web applications:

+* When initiated by a merge request, running as CI/CD pipeline job.
+* On demand, outside the CI/CD pipeline.

-In GitLab, DAST is commonly initiated by a merge request, and runs as a CI/CD pipeline job.
-When run, DAST analyzes a running web application for known vulnerabilities.
-GitLab then examines the DAST report for discovered vulnerabilities between the source and target branches, and displays any relevant findings with the merge request.
+After DAST creates its report, GitLab evaluates it for discovered vulnerabilities between the source and target branches.
+Relevant findings are noted in the merge request.

 The comparison logic uses only the latest pipeline executed for the target branch's base commit.
 Running the pipeline on other commits has no effect on